purpledudewithagolfcap/reverb-engine/README.md

 10: Takes into consideration the distance between rays and the impact point

+11: frequency-dependent absorption (some frequencies get absorbed better in different materials)

+12: Diffuse reflection (random reflection but more cooler)

+13: Room mode. (search it again)

-11: I can't name many other features right now, but they do exist if you're thinking of them.
+14: I can't name many other features, but they exist if you consider them.

 # Other features I haven't added but will be a thing soon:

-Diffuse reflection (search it up).
+can't think of any yet

 I would have added more features, but the school laptop blocks everything related to coding except this.
 They blocked most of the websites I researched to get these results.
 I'll add them here when i get on my actual pc AND also don't forget about it